 Wendy would like to see education be a focus for her city’s animal control department.

 “There’s a lot of misinformation and ignorance surrounding canine behaviour, but I think proper education would better equip owners and benefit the community as a whole,” she says.

 “I’d like to see the City implement a mandatory course as a condition of the license.
 However, I recognize the challenges this idea presents, including the politics involved in sourcing that education. ”

 Karen says Animal Services staff work there because they truly care about the pets in their community.
 She and other Animal Services staff are continuing to improve services and offer additional incentives that encourage more dog owners to license their dogs.

 She says she’s aware of the objections about licensing, from “it’s a cash grab” to “my dog never gets out.”

 For us, incentive or not, we will continue to buy a license for Baxter.
 He also wears his ID tags and he has a microchip.

 Do you license your dog?
 Why or why not?

 How does licensing work in your city?

-Julia Thomson is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
-She and her husband live on a 129-acre farm in Ontario, Canada.
+Julia Preston is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
+She lives on a 129-acre farm in Ontario, Canada.